-3.7 Variance Estimation
+3.8 Variance Estimation

-The MEPS is based on a complex sample design.
 To obtain estimates of variability (such as the standard error of sample estimates or corresponding confidence intervals) for MEPS estimates, analysts need to take into account the complex sample design of MEPS for both person-level and family-level analyses.
 Several methodologies have been developed for estimating standard errors for surveys with a complex sample design, including the Taylor-series linearization method, balanced repeated replication, and jackknife replication.
 Various software packages provide analysts with the capability of implementing these methodologies.
 MEPS analysts most commonly use the Taylor Series approach.
-Although this data file does not contain replicate weights, the capability of employing replicate weights constructed using the Balanced Repeated Replication (BRR) methodology is also provided if needed to develop variances for more complex estimators (see Section 3.7.2).
+Although this data file does not contain replicate weights, the capability of employing replicate weights constructed using the Balanced Repeated Replication (BRR) methodology is also provided if needed to develop variances for more complex estimators (see Section 3.8.2).

-3.7.1 Taylor-series Linearization Method
+3.8.1 Taylor-series Linearization Method